 The iconic character was created by artist Bob Kane and writer Bill Finger, and first appeared in Detective Comics #27.
 A Batman logo appeared soon after (shown above), which is believed to have been designed by artist Jerry Robinson.

 Despite all the different versions, though, the core of the design remains: a black silhouette of a bat; brooding, mysterious and suggestive of a darkness at the heart of the masked vigilante.
-DC Comics believe in it so much, they even took Spanish football club Valencia to court (opens in new tab) last year over what they considered its similar logo.
+DC Comics believes in it so much, they even took Spanish football club Valencia to court last year over what they considered to be a similar logo design.

 Marvel Comics’ most popular superhero, Spider-Man was created by writer-editor Stan Lee and writer-artist Steve Ditko, and first appeared in the anthology comic book Amazing Fantasy #15 (Aug 1962) in the Silver Age of Comic Books.